cosmos/sdk-tutorials/academy/ibc/clients.md

 </HighlightBox>

 In addition, you can see that the function expects a `ClientState`.
-This `ClientState` will look different depending on which type of client we want to create for IBC.
-In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, we offer the [Tendermint client](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go) out of the box:
+This `ClientState` will look different depending on which type of client is to be created for IBC.
+In the case of Cosmos-SDK chains and the corresponding implementation of ibc-go, the [Tendermint client](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go) is offered out of the box:

  ```go
 // NewClientState creates a new ClientState instance